Face and Neck

 Women who have local deposits of subcutaneous fat in the face and neck and who have excessively wrinkled skin will often get better results from liposuction combined with either a laser resurfacing or a chemical peel, than they would from a facelift.
 See figures 2 and 3.
 Younger women who have good skin elasticity, liposuction alone can also produce dramatic improvement and is a much simpler and safer procedure than a facelift.

-Men often choose tumescent liposuction over a facelift because the tell-tail scars and the surgical-look of a facelift are not acceptable for a man.
+Men often choose tumescent liposuction over a facelift because the tell-tale scars and the surgical-look of a facelift are not acceptable for a man.

 Not all patients are good candidates for liposuction of the face and neck.
 For some patients a face lift would be the preferred procedure, while for other patients liposuction would be best.
 Facelift may be preferred by a woman who has large folds of skin on the neck with little subcutaneous fat.